rabbit-time/slime-amulet/README.md

 # Slime Amulet
 A simple mechanic which allows the player to locate slime chunks while staying grounded in their game, and keeps the vanilla-like feeling.
+Also provides LabPBR textures for shaders.

 Built for Fabric and written in Kotlin.
 Requires Fabric API and Fabric Language Kotlin.